wi21b025/AI-Chatbot/README.md

 ---

+## 🧰 Environment

+This project was developed using:

+- **Conda**: 22.9
+- **Python**: 3.10

+Using a Conda environment is recommended for managing dependencies consistently.

+---

 ## 🛡️ Hallucination Prevention

-This chatbot applies multiple controls to minimize hallucinations:

-- `temperature=0`: ensures deterministic, non-random answers
+To ensure the chatbot stays accurate and doesn't "make things up," several controls were implemented:

+- It only shows answers if at least one source in the top 10 search results scores above 0.50 relevance.
+- after wards thorug the promt the answares would be filtered if they are relevant ot the question
-- Carefully engineered prompts to restrict the model to retrieved context only
+- The GPT model is prompted to respond strictly based on the retrieved context and nothing else.
-- If the answer cannot be supported by the context, the bot responds:
-  > *"No information available regarding this topic in the source documents."*

-This enforces factual accuracy and guards against model guesswork.
+- With `temperature=0`, the model always returns the most likely, non-random output.

+If there’s not enough context to answer the question properly, the chatbot will clearly say:
+> *"Sorry, I can't find any information on this topic."*

 ---

 ## 🧾 Feedback Logging